Skip to content

 Construction Support Team

-Marco Amoroso, Vincenzo Caputo, Abdel Halim Chehab, Domenico Di Francesco, Marko Gligorov, Stefano Iacopini
+Vincenzo Caputo, Abdel Halim Chehab, Marko Gligorov, Stefano Iacopini

 Project Team